 Then follows a pink logo in the 1976 album Dirty Deeds Done Dirt Cheap.
 The logo is in script cartoon lettering, with the lightning bolt replaced with a slash.
 A similar font would be Freehand 575.

-Another AC/DC logo that features shaky and broken lettering, an one-off design seen from the cover of 1978 album Powerage.
+Another AC/DC logo that features shaky and broken lettering, a one-off design seen on the cover of 1978 album Powerage.
 A similar font would be Shatter.